 We appreciate everyone’s understanding and cooperation during summer storms.
 Our ultimate goal is to keep everyone safe and happy throughout the swimming season.

-General Admission prices are $4 for adults and $2 for children.
-A membership tag will be issued for each household member 13yrs old and up.
-Membership tags should be scanned by the pool staff every time you enter the pool.
+General Entry Fee is $5.
+All City of Atlanta Public Pools are mandated to charge a consistent entry fee.
+This fee is set by the City of Atlanta Parks Department each season.
+For annual members, a membership keytag will be issued for each household member 13yrs old and up.
+Membership keytags should be scanned by the pool staff every time you enter the pool.
 Please cooperate with our staff if they ask to see other identification.

-Guests of members pay General Admission prices of $4 for adults and $2 for children (12 yrs old and under) and may accompany their member hosts during hours that the pool is open to members only.
+Guests of members must pay General Entry Fee of $5 and may accompany their member hosts during hours that the pool is open to members only.
 Guest fees per person vary for member only parties and events.
 Each member/family may bring no more than one guest/family unless they have scheduled a party with pool management in which party rates apply.

 A lane in the pool is reserved for lap swimming only.
 Patrons not actively swimming laps are not permitted in that lane.
 Swimmers may not swim through or jump over the lap swimming lane to get into or out of the pool.

 Please click here to see detailed information about Pool Hours.
 We will make every effort to have the pool open during the hours shown in our operating schedule.
 At the end of the swimming day, all swimmers must immediately exit the water.
 Within fifteen minutes after the closing time of the pool, everyone must have vacated the pool grounds.

 Before or after normal operating hours, the pool may be used for swim team practice, staff meetings, or other purposes.
 During these functions, the pool is closed to all individuals not involved in those activities.